hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user-stats admin

-The function for listing user statistics
+This function for listing user statistics

 *******************************************************************